 As these measurements usually depend on the gender of the cat and of its genes (especially when it comes to hybrids), we will present our top three largest cats, that are also known for their friendliness and their ability to cohabit with other pets and which aren’t prohibited by the law in any state.

 The Maine Coon, who is commonly agreed upon as the largest breed of cat, is native to North America.
 This breed of cats displays the thick coat proper to the animals genetically gifted for surviving harsh winters, large paws and tufted ears and paws, as well as an impressive furry, long tail.
-Maine Coon cats have held the last three records for the Longest domestic cat in the Guiness Book of World Records.

 The Maine Coon is not just beautiful, it is also a great choice when it comes to friendliness and companionship for other pets.
 Our favorite of the Maine Coon’s numerous traits, though, is that they love water and bathing.

 The Ragdoll is a large cat breed originating from California, and has been around since the ‘60.
 While it is similarly large to the Maine Coon, the Ragdoll is mostly advertised as an indoor cat because of its exaggeratedly human trusting character and also its love for slow-paced activities on the ground rather to athletic jumps on trees, fences or other adventurous locations.